bonitasoft/bonita-doc/md/migrate-from-an-earlier-version-of-bonita-bpm.md

 ## Migrate your cluster

-A Bonita BPM cluster must have the same version of Bonita BPM on all nodes.
+A Bonita cluster must have the same version of Bonita on all nodes.
 To migrate a cluster:

 1. Download the migration tool:
     * In version 1.x you need to download the tool for Performance cluster, the ordinary Performance migration tool does not support migration of a cluster.